FAQs

 What are the criteria for admission into the PhD program in Clinical Investigation?

-Applicants interested in applying for the PhD in Clinical Investigation must meet the following criteria:
+PhD applicants must meet the following criteria:

-- Applicants must also have a second letter from an identified mentor (or potential mentor) established from the sponsoring department or division
+3. Must also have a second letter from an identified mentor (or potential mentor) established from the sponsoring department or division

 What are the criteria for admission into the MHS program in Clinical Investigation?